 You’ve decided to get breast implants, and now you have several other choices to make, including selecting the size of your breast implants.
-This exciting decision often causes a bit of anxiety for women in Roswell, Woodstock, and Alpharetta who are considering breast augmentation.
+This exciting decision often causes a bit of anxiety for our breast augmentation patients in Roswell, Woodstock, and Alpharetta.
 However, by clearly understanding the factors involved, you’ll be well-prepared to choose the implants that best fit your body and lifestyle.

 Breast augmentation patients often come in with “wish photos” showing what they want their results to look like.
 However, choosing the implant size to meet those goals requires collaboration between surgeon and patient.
 One of the most important things to understand when thinking about breast implant size is that every patient’s body is unique, and an implant size that looks great on one woman may be inappropriate for another woman.